BruceEckel/scripts/Coming_out.md

 **ADAM:** It took three meetings before you told us reality is fake.

-**OLIVER:** I spent six months before saying I'm terrified of being caught unprepared for the apocalypse.
+**OLIVER:** I'm terrified of being unprepared for the apocalypse.

 **VEX:** *(quietly)* It was twenty-three years before I figured out I wasn't Alice.

-**ADAM:** Everyone in this room has pretended to be something they're not, or hidden something they are.
+**ADAM:** Everyone here has pretended to be something they're not, or hidden something they are.
 The only difference is my truth is bigger than I expected.

 **DAVE:** How much bigger?